 - 3 oz cream cheese

 - 1 TBS milk

-- Once the dough startes to come away from the edges, knead for about 5 minutes (if you are using your hands, dust them lightly with flour to avoid sticking) until a large ball is formed.
+Once the dough starts to come away from the edges, knead for about 5 minutes (if you are using your hands, dust them lightly with flour to avoid sticking) until a large ball is formed.

 Cover the bowl with a towel and allow to rise for 45 minutes to 1 hour, until dough has doubled in size.

 Lightly flour your counter top and roll the dough out until it is approximately 16x21 inches, and 1/4 inch thick.

 Combine brown sugar and cinnamon in a small bowl.

 Melt butter for filling.